Want to enhance the quality of life of a person with autism?

 Cathy facilitates a volunteer ministry to individuals with difficult and disruptive behaviors and their families and friends.

 Cathy served on the board of the American Music Therapy Association for 13 years.
 She coordinated a hearing before the U.S. Senate Special Committee on Aging and chaired Celebrate the Key of Life, a White House Mini-Conference for Aging.
 She was the editor of the “Music Therapy in Action” column in Music Therapy Perspectives, and chaired national and international institutes on autism, clinical practice, and self-employment.
-She and her son, Dwight, produce AMTA.Pro, an on-line professional symposium series for AMTA members.
+She and her son, Dwight, produce AMTA.Pro, an on-line professional symposium series for AMTA members and AMTA E-courses, approved by CBMT (The Certification Board for Music Therapists) for CMTE credits.

 Cathy has written articles about autism in numerous publications over the past 35 years and has presented workshops locally, regionally, and nationally.
 Since April, 2007, she has produced a 5-minute daily podcast focusing on practical solutions for dealing with the daily issues that arise in the lives of individuals with autism.